 At Cameron Dental Care we are committed to providing the people of Albury Wodonga with the best treatment possible.
 Sometimes this means admitting that a tooth is beyond repair.
 In some cases the degree of tooth breakdown may be so severe that root canal treatment is almost certain to fail.
 We will tell you if this is the case and not proceed.
 If you’re still not sure, you are welcome to seek a second opinion – but as ethical practitioners we will not provide you with a treatment we don’t believe will be successful.

 For more information on the root canal therapy procedure, watch this useful video by Dr Molla.

 Traumatic Tooth Injuries

 In cases involving traumatic injuries out of office hours, a contact telephone number is available on our answering service.
-Please don’t think you are being a nuisance; often it is best to see the dentist first and not spend hours waiting in a hospital emergency department where no dentist is on duty in any case.
+Please don’t think you are being a nuisance.
+It is best to see the dentist first and not spend hours waiting in a hospital emergency department where no dentist is on duty.